Best Places to Eat in NYC

-I’ve eaten at over 500 places in NYC during my time living in Manhattan, and this list is what I consider to be the very best places to eat in NYC.
+Wondering where to eat in NYC?
+I’ve eaten at over 500 places in the city during my time living in Manhattan, and this list is what I consider to be the very best places to eat in NYC.
 I cover all price ranges, from cheap to very expensive (we’ve spent $800 on dinner a few times), and covering bakeries, ice cream, fancy dinners, sushi, and everything in between.

 [Burrata Soft Serve with Balsamic Caramel and Micro Basil from Dominique Ansel Kitchen]

 Incredible food is undoubtedly one of the best parts about living in or visiting NYC.
-Some of the best food spots in the world live in this city, and the competition for creativity and food innovation is fierce.
+Some of the best food spots in the United States, and even in the world live in this city, and the competition for creativity and food innovation is fierce.

 Why should you trust my opinion?
 I realize that some people reading this might know me, while others might not.
 So I will say this: if you’ve ever been to a restaurant that had good Yelp reviews, but the food wasn’t very good, then there’s a good chance you’ve got some pretty high food expectations.
 So do I.